knofte/lnxtools/README.md

 ## Prerequisites

 - The script is intended for use on Linux servers running PHP-FPM and Nginx.
-- PHP 8.2 and PHP 8.3 should be installed on the system.
+- PHP 8.2 and PHP 8.3 should be installed on the system. (or any applicable version)
 - Ensure you have sufficient permissions to modify PHP-FPM and Nginx configurations and restart their services (typically requires root or sudo privileges).

 ## Usage